What is the LSAT (Law School Admission Test)?

 What happens on the day of the test?

 Students should report to Jones Hall, Room 140 no later than 8:30 a.m.
-Students need to present their admission ticket with photo attached and a current photo ID.
+Students need to present their admission ticket with photo attached and a current photo ID which is not the same photo on your admission ticket.

 For more details on Test Day Practices, please visit: http://lsac.org/LSAT/day-of-test.asp